 Skirting the Issue: the Female Elf

 The female Elf version of the book has been tweaked slightly.
-It looks like the male version of the book was made first, but they later changed the pictures in the book to create the female version of the book by painting a little white skirt on all the elf pictures even though the female elf doll doesn't wear a skirt.
-To get around this the words 'white skirt not included' are written in small, almost invisible letters on the box.
+It looks like the male version of the book was made first, but they later changed the pictures in the book to create the female version of the book by painting a little white skirt on all the elf pictures even though the female elf doll doesn't come with a skirt.
+To get around this the words 'white skirt not included' are written in small, almost invisible letters on the doll's box.
 The 'Elf on the Shelf' white skirts are sold separately and for more than the Elf, book and DVD (in which all the girl elves wear white skirts) combined.